rickkas7/photon-clouddebug/README.md

 0000011532:DEBUG: int read_packet_and_dispose(tcp_packet_t&, void*, int, wiced_tcp_socket_t*, int) (792):Socket 0 receive bytes 2 of 18
 ```

-The source to here so you can see how it works, but you kind of have to have a gcc-arm local development environment to get the system debug feature.
+The source code is [here](https://github.com/rickkas7/photon-clouddebug/blob/master/clouddebug.cpp) so you can see how it works, but you kind of have to have a gcc-arm local development environment to get the system debug feature.

 ## Prerequisites